 Statutes, Executive Orders, and Regulations listed at 24 CFR §58.5 and § 58.6 Compliance Guidance and Checklist Requirements Radon Compliance Guidance • EPA has divided states and counties into three radon risk zones, identify your project location's risk zone: VT EPA Radon Zones .
 Radon • For projects that involve multi-family housing, a radon test is required.
 Radon testing must be completed post construction/rehabilitation and before occupancy.
 At least 25% of randomly select ground level units/rooms in each building need to be tested.
 Closed building conditions are required for 12 hours prior to testing • If radon tests indicate elevated levels, at or above 4.0 picocuries per liter (pCi/L), a radon mitigation system must be installed.
 If concentrations are between 2-4 pCi/L mitigation should be considered .
 Radon tests must be completed by a Radon Professional and expire after 1 year.
-Source Sites: Notice CPD 23-103: • The National Radon Proficiency Program has resources available to help find a certified radon professional.
-Departmental Policy for Addressing Radon in the Environmental review Process HUD Multifamily Radon Policy, Radon Fact Sheet • For new construction, it is not possible to test the land prior to building in order to determine whether there will be a radon problem.
+Source Sites: HUD Multifamily Radon • The National Radon Proficiency Program has resources available to help find a certified radon professional.
+Policy, Radon Fact Sheet • For new construction, it is not possible to test the land prior to building in order to determine whether there will be a radon problem.
 New construction in Radon Zones 2 and 3 (there are no Zone 1's in Vermont) must include gas permeable layer, ground cover and foundation walls. • There are no HUD or VT requirements for commercial buildings, but following the action levels required for housing is strongly encouraged.
-Radon Compliance Checklist Requirements Radon Zone determination • Pre-construction radon results (if applicable) Condition for radon tests upon project completion and before occupancy (if applicable) Additional required mitigation measures (if applicable) Flood Insurance Flood Insurance Compliance Guidance [24 CFR Part 58.6(a), Flood Disaster Protection Act of 1973 and National Flood Insurance Reform Act of 1994 42 USC 4001-4128 and 42 USC 5154a] Source Sites: FEMA Flood Map Service Center; HUD Exchange-Flood Insurance Flood insurance (and the community's participation in the National Flood Insurance Program) is required if a project is in the Special Flood Hazard Area (SFHA/100-year floodplain) and involves financial assistance for construction, rehabilitation or acquisition of a mobile home, a building or insurable personal property.
-Provide proof of flood insurance if required (this requires the community's participation in the National Flood Insurance Program). • HUD strongly encourages that flood insurance be obtained and maintained for all HUD-assisted structures in the FFRMS floodplain, sites that have previously flooded, or sites near a floodplain.
+Radon Compliance Checklist Requirements Radon Zone determination Pre-construction radon results (if applicable) Condition for radon tests upon project completion and before occupancy (if applicable) Additional required mitigation measures (if applicable) Flood Insurance Flood Insurance Compliance Guidance [24 CFR Part 58.6(a), Flood Disaster Protection Act of 1973 and National Flood Insurance Reform Act of 1994 42 USC 4001-4128 and 42 USC 5154a] Source Sites: FEMA Flood Map Service Center ; HUD Exchange-Flood Insurance • Flood insurance (and the community's participation in the National Flood Insurance Program) is required if a project is in the Special Flood Hazard Area (SFHA/100-year floodplain) and involves financial assistance for construction, rehabilitation or acquisition of a mobile home, a building or insurable personal property .
+Provide proof of flood insurance if required (this requires the community's participation in the National Flood Insurance Program).